clowa/clowa.dev/swa/README.md

 You can find more information about using environment variables in Astro in the [Astro documentation](https://docs.astro.build/en/guides/environment-variables/).

+>[!TIP]
+> To disable Rybbit analytics during local development, you can set the `PUBLIC_RYBBIT_SITE_ID` variable to an empty string in your `.env` file or use one of the options mentioned in the [Rybbit documentation](https://rybbit.com/docs/hiding-own-traffic).

 ## 🧞 Commands

 All commands are run from the `swa` directory, from a terminal: